pydicom/pydicom/doc/guides/user/writing_files.rst

 Introduction
 ------------

-Probably the most common use of pydicom is to read an existing DICOM file, alter some items, and write it back out again.
-The first example in :doc:`/old/getting_started` shows how to do this.
+Probably the most common use of *pydicom* is to read an existing DICOM file, alter some items, and write it back out again.
+The :doc:`Dataset basics tutorial
+</old/getting_started>` shows how to do this.

-If you need to create a DICOM file from scratch, there are a couple of ways of going about this: using the ``codify`` script, or creating a :class:`~pydicom.dataset.Dataset` directly and populating it.
+If you need to create a DICOM file from scratch then you can either:

+* Use the ``codify`` script to create Python code from an existing dataset.
+* Create a new :class:`~pydicom.dataset.Dataset` instance and populate it.

 ..
 Warning::

-  To be truly DICOM compliant, certain data elements will be required in the file meta information, and in the main dataset.
+  To be truly DICOM compliant, certain data elements will be required in the file meta information and in the main dataset.
 Also, you should create your own UIDs, implementation name, and so on.